From BR Bullpen

 Biographical Information

 Ellis Burks hit 352 home runs in an 18-year career.
-Although he became most famous for his hitting with the Colorado Rockies, he was not one of those Rockies who could only hit in Coors Field; Burks was a valuable player for the Boston Red Sox in the first six years of his career, then was a regular on the 1993 Chicago White Sox that won the division, and after his Rockies days hit 31 home runs with the San Francisco Giants in 1999 and hit 32 home runs with the Cleveland Indians in 2002.
+Although he became most famous for his hitting with the Colorado Rockies, he was not one of those Rockies who could only hit in Coors Field; Burks was a valuable player for the Boston Red Sox in the first six years of his career, then was a regular on the Chicago White Sox when they won a division title in 1993, and after his Rockies days hit 31 home runs with the San Francisco Giants in 1999 and hit 32 home runs with the Cleveland Indians in 2002.

-Burks was signed as a 1st round pick in the 1983 amateur draft by the Boston Red Sox and scout Danny Doyle.
-He debuted in 1987, won a Gold Glove in 1990, and had good range in the outfield in the first half of his career.
-He was named to the All Star team twice, and was third in the MVP voting in 1996.
+Burks was signed as a 1st round pick in the January 1983 amateur draft by the Boston Red Sox and scout Danny Doyle.
+He debuted with Boston in 1987, won a Gold Glove in 1990, and had good range in the outfield in the first half of his career.
+He was named to the All-Star team twice, and was third in the MVP voting in 1996.
 His best years were probably in 1994, when he slugged .678 in Colorado, and in 2000, when he slugged .606 in San Francisco.

 Of all the players who have never won a postseason series, Burks and Rafael Furcal hold the record for the most seasons in the playoffs as each has gone 0-6 in postseason series, through 2006 (he did however win a World Series Ring with the 2004 Boston Red Sox).